 12. Blue Balls Are Also Real (and Have a Scientific Name)

 Whenever you hear a man talk about having blue balls, it's best not to roll your eyes.
-Yes, it's a very real thing and the scientific name for it is prostatic congestion.
+Yes, it's a very real thing and the scientific name for it is prostatic congestion (or epididymal hypertension, depending on who you ask).
 It's basically what happens when blood gets trapped inside of his testicles, resulting in some pretty extreme achiness and discomfort.
 Now here's what guys may not tell you.

 Blue balls don't only transpire when a man is horny and unable to get a release.
 It can also come as the result of having too much sex, masturbating too often, having a cold, drinking excessively or even eating too much spicy food.
 That's why an orgasm isn't the only remedy for prostatic congestion.
 Taking a warm shower or an aspirin can oftentimes bring relatively quick relief too.